dbeisser/Natrix2/README.md

 ### Table conversion to FASTA files
 As the swarm rule needs FASTA files as input, the resulting table of the filtering is converted to a FASTA file by the rule write_fasta.

-## AmpliconDuo / Split-sample approach
+## AmpliconDuo / Split-sample approach (Illumina- & Nanopore-variant)
 The pipeline supports both single-sample and split-sample FASTQ amplicon data.
 The split-sample protocol (Lange et al. 2015) aims to reduce the amount of sequences that are the result of PCR or sequencing errors without the usage of stringent abundance cutoffs, which often lead to the loss of rare but naturally occurring sequences.
 To achieve this, extracted DNA from a single sample is divided into two split-samples, which are then separately amplified and sequenced.
 All sequences that do not occur in both split-samples are seen as erroneous sequences and filtered out.
 The method is therefore based on the idea that a sequence that was created by PCR or sequencing errors does not occur in both samples.
 A schematic representation of the split-sample method is shown below:

 <p align="center">